BGMloop/sos-chatbot.github.io/README-tools.md

 Convert 100 USD to EUR
 ```
 ```
-Convert from: USD, to: JPY, amount: 50
+Convert from: GBP, to: JPY, amount: 75
 ```
 ```
-What is the exchange rate between GBP and CAD?
+What is the current exchange rate between USD and CAD?
 ```

 ### 6. Weather